-Find out how congregations across the country are taking part in the initiative
+Find out how congregations and Mid-Councils across the country are taking part in the initiative

 Four Churches Collaborate